Tronald/CoordinateSharp/CONTRIBUTING.md

 ### Organization

-The codebase is currently organized in various .cs files.
+The codebase is organized into various .cs files.
 If modifying the codebase, ensure you are familiar with how it is organized so that items go into the proper file.

 * Coordinate.cs - Handles the `Coordinate` and `CoordinatePart` model, properties and change notifications.